 1. Focused History (SAMPLE)

-Taking a detailed history is crucial to understand the patient’s background and the events leading to the current situation.
+It is crucial to to take detailed history to understand the patient’s background and the events leading to the current situation.
 The SAMPLE acronym is a helpful guide.
-Let’s take a look at each of the components:

 S: Signs and symptoms

 What are the patient’s symptoms, and how have they progressed?
 For very young patients who can’t communicate their symptoms, you need to talk to their caregiver.
+You can take details about the patient’s current symptioms such as difficulty breathing or pain.

 A: Allergies